Protocol for Purifying Noisy Preparation and Measurements of Qubits

 {\it {\bf Proposition 2.} For all $\epsilon>0$, there exists $N\geq 1$ such that $q^{(m)}<\epsilon$ whenever $m>N$.}\\

+The results in Propositions~1 and 2 extend to cases where ancilla qubits are prepared with different values of preparation fidelity $f_i$ and measurement noise $q_i$.
+The convergence for the purification, $f^{(n)} \to 1$ and $q^{(m)} \to 0$, holds whenever the noise parameters satisfy $f_i > 1/2$ and $q_i < 1/2$ for each $i$.
+The proof is detailed in Appendix \ref{app:b}.

-We note that the purification protocol is radically distinct from {\it quantum error mitigation}~\cite{PhysRevX.8.031027, RevModPhys.95.045005}.
-These error mitigation protocols attempt to find noiseless expectation values of observables by repeating experiments.
-Our purification protocol realizes a transformation of noisy SPAM to noiseless SPAM, thereby achieving noiseless measurement outcomes.
-In addition, the mitigation technique mentioned above also suffers from the costs of sampling~\cite{PhysRevLett.131.210602}.
-The proposed purification protocol does not suffer from the costs of sampling or a large number of ancilla qubits.
-The number of entangled pairs according to SPAM errors is compared in Table IV in the Supplemental Material.
-In what follows, we show that the resource requirement to suppress SPAM errors up to a desired level, for example, $10^{-3}$ or even less, can be achieved with merely a few ancilla qubits.
+We note that the purification protocol is distinct from {\it quantum error mitigation}~\cite{PhysRevX.8.031027, RevModPhys.95.045005} in the following sense.
+The error-mitigation protocols aim to estimate noiseless expectation values of observables by repeating experiments.
+The proposed protocol attempts to purify noisy SPAM and aims to achieve noiseless statistics.
+As for shortcomings, the mitigation technique mentioned above may suffer from the costs of sampling~\cite{PhysRevLett.131.210602}, whereas the proposed purification protocol may have low success probabilities since it relies on post-selection.
+In Table \ref{tab:1}, we consider a realistic scenario where SPAM errors are about $5$-$10$ \%, and show that one or two ancillary qubits are sufficient to reach an error rate up to $10^{-3}$.
+Note also that success probabilities are higher than $0.5$.
+Further analysis with realistic parameters is provided in Appendix \ref{app:c}.
+In fact, in what follows, we show that the resource requirement to suppress SPAM errors up to a desired level, for example, $10^{-3}$ or even less, can be achieved with a few ancilla qubits.

 {\it Realistic scenarios.} To quantify a purification of noisy measurements, we use the trace distance, $T(A,B) = \frac{1}{2}\| A-B \|_1$ for Hermitian operators $A$ and $B$ where $\| X \|_1 = \tr\sqrt{X^{\dagger} X}$.